JGL/CCIDiploma-AutumnWinter2020/README.md

    - Enquiry is about active learning and reflection.
 It’s how you explore, research and learn about your subject.
 Enquiry is central to all creative learning at UAL.
 2. Knowledge
    - Knowledge is about gathering information and enhancing understanding.
 It’s how you inform your work, explore diverse cultures and connections and appreciate what you do in a wider context.
+3. Process
-3. Process - Process is about your journey of learning.
+   - Process is about your journey of learning.
 It’s how you take risks and experiment.
 And how you keep the creative momentum going — developing ideas from start to finish.
-Assessment Criteria - Communication
 4. Communication
    - Communication is about telling the story of your learning and making.
 It’s how you share your learning with an audience, presenting and explaining your work to different people.
 5. Realisation